Learn more about our Advertising Disclosure

 • Weather: Severe weather is a common occurrence in Florida, as Florida is the most hurricane-prone state in the US.
 June 1st and November 30 is the time when most hurricanes in Florida occur, the most severe dates lie between August - October.
 Be sure to check your local weather station before your move as Florida is known for its thunderstorms and high levels of precipitation.
 Perhaps plan for a Winter or Springtime move to ensure the safety of your belongings.

-• Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Florida.
+• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
+You can set an official move date on the form so that all your mail will get properly forwarded to Florida.
 Get started here.

 • Walt Disney World